 Waterborne cargo contributes more than $742 billion to the U.S. economy, and creates employment for more than 13 million people.
 To keep the marine transportation system functioning efficiently and safely, NOAA annually prioritizes areas that need hydrographic surveys.
 NOAA’s Office of Coast Survey has just released the 2010 edition of the NOAA Hydrographic Survey Priorities.

-NOAA prioritizes areas in need of surveying in order to maximize limited resources.
+NOAA prioritizes areas in need of surveying to maximize limited resources.
 In the 1990s, the agency examined the 3.4 million square nautical miles (SNM) of the U.S. Exclusive Economic Zone (EEZ) for navigational significance, and determined that approximately 500,000 SNM of the EEZ are navigationally significant.
 Of those significant areas, NOAA identified approximately 43,000 SNM as critical areas.
 These areas are primarily coastal shipping lanes and approaches to major U.S. ports.

 The Survey Priorities document depicts the current hydrographic needs of the nation.
 The 2010 edition reflects the 2,331 SNM of critical area surveyed since the 2009 edition.
 Of the 43,000 SNM of critical area, this edition displays the 16,870 SNM that remains to be surveyed.